Asphaltene: Occurrence

 Heavy oils, oil sands, bitumen and biodegraded oils (as bacteria cannot assimilate asphaltenes, but readily consume saturated hydrocarbons and certain aromatic hydrocarbon isomers – enzymatically controlled) contain much higher proportions of asphaltenes than do medium-API oils or light oils.
 Condensates are virtually devoid of asphaltenes.

 Measurement

 Because the ratio of electron spins per gram is constant for a particular species of asphaltene then the quantity of asphaltene in an oil can be determined by measuring its paramagnetic signature (EPR).
 Measuring the EPR signature of the oil at the wellhead as the oil is produced then gives a direct indication of whether the amount of asphaltene is changing (e.g. because of precipitation or sloughing in the tubing below).

 In addition, asphaltene aggregation, precipitation or deposition can sometimes be predicted by modeling or machine learning methods and can be measured in the laboratory using imaging methods or filtration.

-Production problems
+Issues

 Asphaltenes impart high viscosity to crude oils, negatively impacting production.
 Furthermore, the variable asphaltene concentration in crude oils within individual reservoirs creates a myriad of production problems.